Luyaochen1/glabapp_deploy/README.md

 service nginx start

 ```
-Now, CTA Dection GUI can be accessed by url http://129.106.31.204:7605/cta/ ; we can aslo back to the celery monitor tool (http://129.106.31.204:7606 to check the job status).
+Now, CTA Detection GUI can be accessed by URL http://129.106.31.204:7605/cta/ ; we can also go back to the celery monitor tool (http://129.106.31.204:7606) to check the job status.

 ## Coding instruction

-Please refer to each program for the coding instrucitons
+Please refer to each program for the coding instructions

-There is just a list of realted programs and highlights
+There is just a list of related programs and highlights

 ### Celery server